 If you’ve read my post on Pumpkin Spice Biscotti, you might recall that I was not always a fan of biscotti.
 Little did I know that biscotti were meant to be dry and hard – I thought it was just a piece of some old, stale baked good!

 And, until last Christmas or the year before, fruitcake was something I shunned.
 I despised the idea of eating dried chopped fruits and berries.
 It wasn’t until I took a big bite of my Christmas Cherry Butter Bundt Cake, and my Glace Mixed Fruit Bundt Cake, that my mind was changed.
+And, my Christmas Apricot and Walnut Fruitcake solidified my love of mixed candied fruits!

 In this recipe, the great tastes and textures of fruitcake and biscotti are combined to create what will most likely become a new holiday tradition in our home.
 While McKenna is not a fan, John.e and I were very pleased with the outcome.